La grande musicienne (1963) Henri Laurens

-This image is the second oldest sculpture on the sculpture terrace.
-Henri Laurens merged his female figure motif with a lyre-like musical instrument and combined it with a spiral shape.
-At the rear of the bronze is a deep groove over the entire length of the sculpture, the backbone.
-The zigzag shape of the spiral is most prominent on the front.
-Spherical shapes blend into each other spirally and smoothly and together form an extremely elegant model.
-'Great musician '.
-Laurens his early work from 1915 is counted as cubism.
-In the course of the 20 he made more and more use of convex shapes and the female nude became his main theme.
-Only in the '30 years did Laurens make images of the format of La grande musicienne.
-The municipality of Rotterdam purchased the statue in 1963.
-Until 1966 the statue remained under the care of Museum Boijmans Van Beuningen.
-After that the statue was sheltered for a long time on the patio of the Doelen.
+This statue is the second oldest sculpture on the sculpture terrace.
+Henri Laurens made the plaster original in 1938, but the bronze specimen that adorns the sculpture terrace was not cast until 1963.
+Laurens has fused his motif of the female figure with a lyre-like musical instrument and combined it with a spiral shape.
+On the back of the bronze there is a deep groove running the entire length of the statue, the spine.
+The zigzag shape of the spiral is most pronounced at the front.
+Spherical shapes flow into each other spirally and smoothly and together form an extremely elegantly modeled 'Great musician '.
+Laurens's early work from 1915 is considered to be Cubism.
+In the course of the 1920s he made more and more use of convex shapes and the female nude became his main theme.
+It was not until the 1930s that Laurens made images of the format La grande musicienne.
+The Municipality of Rotterdam purchased the statue in 1963.
+The statue remained under the care of Museum Boijmans Van Beuningen until 1966.
+After that, the statue stood sheltered on the patio of the Doelen for a long time.
 When the statue was placed in front of the concert hall, it mainly served as a bicycle shed and collection point for litter.
-Placement in 2001 on the Image Terrace gives the image, a highlight in Laurens' work, the right attention and appreciation.
+Placed on the sculpture terrace in 2001, the statue, a highlight in Laurens' work, has been given the right attention and appreciation.
 For more information: Sculpture International Rotterdam

-When Parisian artist Henri Laurens (Paris, 1995 - 1954) met Georges Braque in 1911, he joined his cubist style.
-He made collages, reliefs and sculptures from polychrome wood, plaster and metal, in which he tried to find a spatial form for the paper collages of cubists such as Braque and Picasso.
-From 1921 onwards his work becomes more organic and the woman becomes his main theme.
-With the increased appreciation for his work in the late 1930s, he was able to afford to work in a larger format in bronze.
-He also illustrated books, including poetry collections from friends.
-In 1949 and 1962 his work was shown at a retrospective exhibition at the Stedelijk Museum in Amsterdam.
-A year before his death in 1953, he received the prize for sculpture at the São Paolo Biennale.
+When the Parisian artist Henri Laurens (Paris, 1885 – 1954) met Georges Braque in 1911, he joined his cubist style.
+He made collages, reliefs and sculptures of polychrome wood, plaster and metal, in which he tried to find a spatial form for the paper collages of cubists such as Braque and Picasso.
+From 1921 his work becomes more organic and the woman becomes his main theme.
+With the increased appreciation for his work at the end of the 1949s, he could afford to work in bronze on a larger scale.
+He also illustrated books, including poetry collections by friends.
+In 1962 and 1953 his work was shown in a retrospective exhibition at the Stedelijk Museum in Amsterdam.
+A year before his death in XNUMX, he was awarded the sculpture prize at the São Paolo Biennale.